Who We Are

 By operating under ACT for Alexandria, RunningBrooke has a 501c3 status and is able to keep administrative costs to a minimum.
 In 2013, our operating costs equaled 2% of our revenue and RunningBrooke does not pay for any of Brooke’s travel or race expenses.
 In 2014, an endowment was established to ensure that we continue to make a difference in perpetuity.
 To date, RunningBrooke has provided support and inspiration to nearly 5,000 kids in order to spark their learning in schools and programs.
 By year end 2016, through raised and in-kind donations we are on track to have cumulatively raised 1 million dollars since our inception.
 We raise money from direct donations in the community, through our running events and milestone celebrations and the generous support of our sponsors – dedicated businesses whose leaders recognize the power of philanthropy on positive outcomes.
 In 2016, we raised over $100,000 during a 24-hour, online fundraising campaign, called Spring2ACTion.
 To learn more, visit Your Impact.

 We are still primarily an all-volunteer organization with a part-time staff of one.
 Our volunteer coordinator counts on a dedicated group of more than 60 individuals who serve on our board, hand out water at races, compete in running races, cheer on our runners, plan our events, distribute grant funds, and mentor our Charity Partners.
 Our Board members are active in the community outside of their commitment to RunningBrooke, serving Alexandria in multiple roles.

-In July 2016, Brooke ran her 99th marathon towards her goal of completing 100.
+In October 2016, Brooke ran her 100th marathon, meeting her goal.
 Since her stated commitment in 2013, she has run a marathon on every continent, in all five, world majors and in every state.
 In addition to running one marathon a month, Brooke also completed two IRONMAN Triathlon races.
 To read more about Brooke, visit, Our Team.